 These features help demonstrate that the system is not only capable of detecting metal, but also capable of controlling contaminated product if a detection event occurs.

-How Should Food Manufacturers Specify an Industrial Metal Detector?
+How Should Food Manufacturers Specify a Metal Detector?

-Specifying the right industrial metal detector starts with understanding the product, the process, and the compliance requirements.
+Specifying the right metal detector starts with understanding the product, the process, and the customer or compliance requirements.

 Product and Packaging

 The product’s moisture, salt content, temperature, density, and packaging all affect metal detector performance.
-Foil trays, metalized film, and aluminum packaging may require specialist detection technology or an alternative inspection method.
+Products in foil trays, metallized film, aluminum packaging, or other metal-containing packaging may require a different inspection approach.

 Aperture Size